cookiengineer/cookie.engineer/weblog/articles/your-definition-of-privacy-is-wrong.md

 I think this needs to be fixed and implemented fundamentally differently to protect the rights and freedoms of people using the Internet.

+I'm probably blogging about Stealth in the upcoming days with a follow-up article to this one.
+Stay tuned.